 Completed in 2010, this state of the art science building includes:

-- A unique, interactive atrium museum featuring the Perry Mastodon, a geology exhibit, a natural history exhibit, a Foucault pendulum, and additional exhibits
+- A unique, interactive atrium museum featuring the Perry Mastodon, a natural science exhibit hall, and a Foucault pendulum

 - Twenty-eight teaching labs

 - A zoned design that sets faculty offices close to research and instrumentation areas, and research labs opening onto teaching labs

 - Innovations that enable energy recovery and energy efficiency, such as special shades over the windows to control or reflect light